Materiality in practice: applying a materiality mindset

 Methodology

-Participants join Lab projects by responding to a public call or being approached by the FRC.
+Participants join our projects by responding to a public call or being approached by the FRC.
 An iterative approach is taken, with additional participants sought during the project, though it is not intended that the participants represent a statistical sample.
-The Lab also regularly reviews other sources of information, for example but not limited to, relevant research reports, podcasts and news media.
+We also regularly reviews other sources of information, for example but not limited to, relevant research reports, podcasts and news media.

 References made to views of ‘companies’ and ‘investors’ refer to the individuals from companies and organisations that participated in this project.
 Views do not necessarily represent those of the participants’ companies or organisations.